sensor-dream/APIVOF/guidelines/list-info/z-packs-in-system-fedora-34.md

 <summary>zlib-devel</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Header files and libraries for Zlib development
+Short desc    : Header files and libraries for Zlib development
 URL          : https://www.zlib.net/
-Лицензия     : zlib and Boost
+License      : zlib and Boost
-Описание     : The zlib-devel package contains the header files and libraries needed
+Descript     : The zlib-devel package contains the header files and libraries needed
              : to develop programs that use the zlib compression and decompression
              : library.
 ```